 Losses May Accelerate For Singapore Stock Market

-(RTTNews) - The Singapore stock market has moved lower in two straight sessions, falling almost 15 points or 0.4 percent along the way.
-The Straits Times Index now rests just beneath the 3,395-point plateau and it's looking at another soft start again on Friday.
+(RTTNews) - The Singapore stock market on Thursday wrote a finish to the two-day winning streak in which it had gathered almost 25 points or 1 percent.
+The Straits Times Index now sits just above the 2,500-point plateau and it's looking at another soft start again on Friday.

-The global forecast for the Asian markets is soft on sliding crude oil prices and ahead of U.S. employment data later today.
-The European and U.S. markets were down and the Asian markets figure to open in similar fashion.
+The global forecast for the Asian markets is soft on concerns over the economic recovery following the COVID-19 pandemic.
+The European and U.S. markets were down and the Asian markets are tipped to open in similar fashion.

-The STI finished slightly lower on Thursday following mixed performances from the financial shares and industrials.
+The STI finished slightly lower on Thursday following losses from the financials, gains from the properties and a mixed picture from the industrials.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.